 Catalina Cabins are located in Two Harbors and are available for reservation from November through March.
 Cabins accommodate two people and include a small fridge and heater.
 Guests are required to bring their own towel, pillow, and sleeping bag.
 Catalina Cabin guests have access to an outdoor community kitchen, coin-operated showers, and restrooms.
 Catalina Cabins are ideal for guests who are looking for a step above camping, rather than a traditional hotel.

-Hotel Atwater in Avalon is currently closed for renovations.
+Hotel Atwater in Avalon was fully renovated in 2019.
 Reservations are being accepted for stays beginning in August 2019 for the Grand Reopening.
 Originally opened in 1920, the historic hotel will include 94 all new guest rooms, a fitness center, and PKW Restaurant & Bar.

 Villa Santa Cruz